anissen/solitaire/tasks.md

 * Links do not work on iOS and macOS

 Nice:
+* NICE-TO-HAVE: Make a simple checksum test on the server to validate the scores, etc.
-* Move external libs into the repository (e.g. as git submodules)
+* NICE-TO-HAVE: Move external libs into the repository (e.g. as git submodules)
+* NICE-TO-HAVE: Change menu screen to only make one call to server instead of three
+* NICE-TO-HAVE: Fade out the top and bottom in journey
+* NICE-TO-HAVE: Screen showing where the stars come from (wins, journey, score)